-Three use cases are being addressed in NimbleAI related to medical imaging, autonomous driving and eye tracking.
+Three industry-oriented use cases are being addressed in NimbleAI related to medical imaging, autonomous driving and eye tracking.

 Please reach out if you think you have a use case that could benefit from NimbleAI technology.